-Rarely, another type of tumor called a carcinoid tumor can develop in the thymus.
+Rarely, another type of tumor called a neuroendocrine tumor (previously called a carcinoid tumor) can develop in the thymus.

-Thymoma and thymic carcinoma are generally slow-growing tumors that do not usually spread outside of the thymus.
+Thymomas are generally slow-growing tumors.
 Occasionally, it can spread to the lining of the lung, called the pleura.
 Less often, it can spread to other parts of the body.